chandanhpcic/docs/source/manual/install.rst

 Install to target system
 ------------------------
-If you have used a DVD, VGA, Serial image you are by default able to start the installer using the user "installer" with password "opnsense".
+If you have used a DVD, VGA, Serial image you are by default able to start the installer using the user "installer" with password "reticen8".
 On a previously imported configuration the password will be the same as root's password.

-Should the installer user not work for any reason, log in as user "root", select option 8 from the menu and type "opnsense-installer".
-The "opnsense-importer" can be run this way as well should you require to run the import again.
+Should the installer user not work for any reason, log in as user "root", select option 8 from the menu and type "reticen8-installer".
+The "reticen8-importer" can be run this way as well should you require to run the import again.

 The installer can always be run to clone an existing system, even for Nano